-Kelly is the author of ten novels–including the Chaos Station series, co-written with Jenn Burke–and several novellas and short stories.
+Kelly is the author of eleven novels–including the Chaos Station series, co-written with Jenn Burke–and several novellas and short stories.
 Some of what she writes is speculative in nature, but mostly it’s just about a guy losing his socks and/or burning dinner.
 Because life isn’t all conquering aliens and mountain peaks.
 Sometimes finding a happy ever after is all the adventure we need.

 I’m a member of: